Optical#

 is_near_object#

-is_near_object returns whether or not the Optical Sensor is nearby an object.
+is_near_object returns whether the Optical Sensor is nearby an object.

 True— The sensor is near an object.False— The sensor is not near an object.